Skip to content

 Avoid BMS intervention

-When using the voltage stop threshold, it should be chosen such that the BMS has no need to interfere, i.e., such that the inverter stops discharging the battery long before the BMS disables dicharging the battery to protect it due to an undervoltage condition.
+When using the voltage stop threshold, it should be chosen such that the BMS has no need to interfere, i.e., such that the inverter stops discharging the battery long before the BMS disables discharging the battery to protect it due to an undervoltage condition.

 This value must be smaller than the battery discharging start threshold.